LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Application to transformer inference

 \section{Application to transformer inference}

 Algorithm~\ref{alg:lamp} relies on the possibility to compute individual components of $g$ separately.
 Yet this is not always possible.
 For instance, consider the softmax function

 If at least one component needs to be computed more accurately, every component has to be as well.
-Meanwhile, the required property holds for matrix-vector products: it suffices to divide the matrix into two blocks and use different multiplication algorithms for each (see Example~\ref{example:matvec}).\footnote{When a bias term is present, it can be added to the accumulator in the required precision as well.}
+Meanwhile, the required property holds for matrix-vector products: it suffices to divide the matrix into two blocks and use different multiplication algorithms for each.
+When a bias term is present, it can be added to the accumulator in the required precision as well.

-Matrix products are used heavily in all DNN architectures.
-We thus apply LAMP evaluation to the following question:
+Matrix products are used in all DNN architectures.
+We thus apply LAMP to the following question:

 What is the ``ensuing nonlinearity'' in question?
 To target the accuracy of the end result of inference, an obvious choice is to set $f$ to be the remaining tail of the DNN.
-However, the computation of its LAMP matrix becomes highly demanding.
-Additionally, the sparse-optimization LAMP problem \eqref{eq:lamp_problem} is in general NP-hard \cite{natarajan1995sparse}.
+However, the computation of the associated $\kappa(\Matrix{q})$ and the solution of the LAMP problem \eqref{eq:lamp_problem} are highly demanding.

-Instead, let $f$ be one of the \emph{elementary DNN nonlinearities}; for transformers, these are the activation function, layer normalization, and softmax.
-We prove for these three functions that \emph{almost-the-sparsest} solutions of the LAMP problem \eqref{eq:lamp_problem} can be obtained with a greedy algorithm of complexity $\Oh{n \log n}$---the cost of a sorting algorithm.
+We focus on the \emph{elementary transformer nonlinearities} (activation functions, layer normalization, softmax) and show that their LAMP problems \eqref{eq:lamp_problem} admit \emph{closed-form solutions}.